naishukui/naishukui.github.io/_pages/about.md

 My research interests lie in developing statistical models that deepen our understanding of how genetics influence disease.
 My work focuses on making these models more robust and applicable to real-world, large-scale genetic data.
 I am also interested in bayesian analysis and its application in clinical trials.

-In my free time, I enjoy movies (favorite directors of all time: Éric Rohmer, Hong Sang-soo, Hamaguchi Ryūsuke) and music (favorite musician in recent years: Sheena Ringo), tennis, swimming and playing with cats.
+In my free time, I enjoy music (favorite musician in recent years: Sheena Ringo) and movies (favorite directors of all time: Éric Rohmer, Hong Sang-soo, Hamaguchi Ryūsuke), tennis and playing the violin with my bandmates.